pauloteixeirafurtado/ESXi-Networking-Project/README.md

  - Debian will attempt to configure its network through DHCP, but it will fail, ignore this and select *Continue*
 ![enter image description here](https://i.imgur.com/2IgLQdV.png)
  - Select *Configure network manually*
- - Input the correct IP Address and CIDR mask according to the table below
+ - Input the correct IP Address and CIDR mask according to the table above
  - Input the correct gateway
  - It will ask to input name servers(DNS), you can leave this field blank or input
  - Change the hostname